SwingGuy1024/PIzzaOrders/README.md

 * developer name: Miguel Muñoz
 * title: Pizza Orders
 * library: Spring Boot Server Application

+[^1] For an example of how to use Bean Validation, see https://www.logicbig.com/tutorials/java-ee-tutorial/bean-validation/cascaded-validation.html

+† For an example of how to use Bean Validation, see https://www.logicbig.com/tutorials/java-ee-tutorial/bean-validation/cascaded-validation.html

 ### Code Generator Bugs
 #### Doubles the path